How to Hire Freelance Writers that Magnify Your Inbound Marketing Results

 You made it!

 You now understand how content writing fits into the overall inbound marketing methodology, what makes a perfect freelance writer for content marketing, how to find freelance writers, how to best work with them, and you met some actual freelance writers.
-We hope that through this journey, the process of using a freelance writer to power your inbound marketing seems a lot more approachable.
+We hope that through this journey, the process of working with freelance writers to power your inbound marketing seems a lot more approachable.
+Don't forget to snag your PDF copy of this e-book so that you can hit the ground running.

 All the best with your inbound marketing.